-Head HR and Corporate Communications will be responsible for CSR at the Company.
+Corporate Social Responsibility and Sustainability department along with Head - Marketing and Customer Retention, with support from Head of HR will be responsible for CSR at the Company.

 No employee will carry out any activity in the name of the Company.